anthonyeden/ProPresenter-Stage-Display-Python/README.md

 4. Edit _config.json_ in a text editor and set the IP Address, Port Number, and Password for your ProPresenter Stage Display computer (found in _Preferences > Network_ of your ProPresenter PC).
 5. Run _python StageDisplay.py_

-# Installation on Raspberry Pi
+# Installation - Raspberry Pi

 1. [Download and install Raspbian Desktop](https://www.raspberrypi.org/downloads/raspbian/) on your Raspberry Pi
 2. Connect your WiFi or Ethernet